Ken Schrom

-Kenneth Marvin Schrom (born November 23, 1954) is a former major league baseball pitcher and current minor league executive.
+Kenneth Marvin Schrom (born November 23, 1954) is an American former Major League Baseball pitcher and current minor league executive.

 Selected in the 17th round of the 1976 MLB amateur draft by the California Angels, Schrom pitched for seven seasons in the majors (1980, 1982–1987), for the Toronto Blue Jays, Minnesota Twins (1983–85), and Cleveland Indians (1986–87) of the American League.
 While with Cleveland, he was selected for the American League All-Star team in 1986, but did not play.

 During his major league career, Schrom appeared in 176 games with 137 starts and 22 complete games, throwing 900 innings.
 His record was 51–51 with an ERA of 4.81.
 His playing career ended in the spring of 1989 with a shoulder injury.
 Schrom remained in baseball, serving in the front office of several minor league clubs.
 He spent over fifteen years with the El Paso Diablos, a team he had played with in the late 1970s.

 Schrom is currently the president of the Corpus Christi Hooks of the Texas League, the AA affiliate of the Houston Astros.